MetabioinfomicsLab/MICROPHERRET/README.md

 ### Usage

 First check that the folders MICROPHERRET/matrix/Training_sets and MICROPHERRET/saved_models are not empty.
+If so, download again the corresponding folders from Meta (see above).

 Then, a new version of the script **predict_functions_v2.py** needs to be launched specifying the ```-ad``` parameter:
 ```